Eccentricities by JVG

 Pinterest pin with close up of coconut milk cold process soap.
 Soap is green with a beautiful gold mica swirl on top.

 The cold process soap recipe I am sharing today is a double butter soap recipe.
 It does not contain palm oil.
-I use palm oil on some of my cold process soap formulations but I also know that some may want to avoid it for various reasons.
+I use palm oil on some of my cold process soap formulations, but I also know that some may want to avoid it for various reasons.
 I have both options of soaps available in my shop…. head over to check out your favorite.

 There are multiple ways to add coconut milk to soap.
 The milk in oils method and the full coconut milk method.
 I used the milk in oils method because it is very simple and saves some time.
-The alternative is to replace the total amount of water for the coconut milk and very slowly add the lye.
+The alternative is to replace the total amount of water with the coconut milk and very slowly add the lye.
 For this full coconut milk method, it is important to add the lye very slowly so that the milk does not scorch.

 How to make coconut milk and coconut water cold process soap